April 2010 Chefs4Students.org Culinary Grant Winners Announced

 FOR IMMEDIATE RELEASE

-today announced the winners of the April, 2009 culinary grants.
+announced the two winners of the April, 2010 culinary grants.
 The program

 previously known as the Chef2Chef.net Scholarship Fund was established in 2003

 to assist culinary students in need of financial assistance.
 Since that time,

 $82,000 has been awarded to future culinarians in the form of $1,000 culinary